ncasuk/ncas-isc/shell/exercises/shell_exercise1_files.md

         ls ..
         ls ncas-isc/shell

 3. Let’s have a look somewhere else.
 Change directory to `acsoe`.
+(We are going to use this directory for a lot of the exercises)

         cd ncas-isc/shell/acsoe